Cornell Students to Decide Whether to #FreetheTampon | The Cornell Review

 Free tampons may be on the way to all bathrooms on Cornell’s campus — men’s included.

 Over 2,300 people have signed a petition sponsored by Student Assembly (SA) president Jordan Berger ’17 to provide pads and tampons free of charge in all Cornell bathrooms.
-Having received more than 10% of the undergraduate student body’s signatures, the petition will go forward to a vote (next week?).
+Having received more than 10% of the undergraduate student body’s signatures, the petition will go forward to a vote next week.

 The petition reads: “Should pads and tampons be available free of charge to students in all bathrooms on campus?”